Types of violence within the context of domestic violence

 - caregiver speaks about the elder as if she/he was a burden

 Remember: elderly victims of domestic violence may be reluctant to disclose abuse.
 They may be ashamed or embarrassed or they want to help and protect their abusive child.
-They may blame themselves for the abusive behaviour of their child.
-Reporting domestic violence to police may cause them to lose the most significant relationship in their lives.
+They may blame themselves for their child’s abusive behaviour.
+Reporting domestic violence to the police may cause them to lose the most significant relationship in their lives.

 Anetzberger, G.J., (2000) Caregiving: Primary Cause of Elder Abuse?
 Generations, 24 (2): 46–51

 Dong XQ and Simon MA (2014) Vulnerability Risk Index Profile for Elder Abuse in Community-Dwelling PopulationJ Am Geriatr Soc.
 2014 Jan; 62(1): 10–15